-Rockets strike Lviv indicating Russia’s unrelenting barrage
+Rockets strike Lviv, indicating Russia’s unrelenting barrage

 Zelensky made the comments as part of a video statement to Qatar’s Doha Forum, an annual policy summit held in the oil-rich Persian Gulf country.
 The United States banned imports of Russian oil and natural gas on March 8.
 European Union officials say they aim to cut imports of Russian gas by two-thirds by year’s end and to end the bloc’s dependence for good by the close of the decade.
 To do so, they plan to accelerate renewable energy initiatives already underway.

-Tyler Pager in Warsaw; Robyn Dixon in Riga, Latvia; Marisa Iati in Washington; and Kim Bellware in Chicago contributed to this report.
+Tyler Pager in Warsaw; Robyn Dixon in Riga, Latvia; Missy Ryan and Marisa Iati in Washington; and Kim Bellware in Chicago contributed to this report.